NameFILIP/tip-calculator/README.md

 [Tip Calculator](https://namefilip.github.io/tip-calculator/) is a simple Progressive Web App to help calculate how much to tip at a restaurant.

+## Installation
+1. Open the web page: [Tip Calculator](https://namefilip.github.io/tip-calculator/)
+2. Tap "Actions" and then "Add to Home Screen" to be able to access it offline

 ## How to publish

 ```